crschnick/remix/README.md

     Records.set(car::price, -5);

-The builder semantics stay the same with wrapped components.
+The builder usage stays the same with wrapped components.

 ## Copies and deep copies